 We have presented a method for deriving time and spatially variable exhumation rates based on a collection of thermochronometric ages from different systems, locations and elevations.
 The analysis can be regarded as an extension of age-elevation plots in that it capitalizes on the different distances traveled by rocks at the surface of high relief topography with respect to closure depth.
-In addition, by combining ages obtained from different thermochronometric systems, we resolve cooling rates in time by fitting the travel time between closure isotherms as well as final cooling to the surface.
+In addition, by combining ages obtained from different thermochronomet-